-Snake plants have been quite popular among homeowners for decades.
+Snake plants have been quite popular as houseplants for decades.

 They are easy to care for, with attractive green foliage that can bring color to any room.

-Unfortunately, two great plagues have threatened snake plants over the years.
+Unfortunately, two great plagues have threatened healthy snake plants over the years.

 The first is the genetic sequencing that led to these plants being officially renamed from Sansevieria spp. to Dracaena spp. in 2017 despite being very different in appearance and care from dracaenas.

-This has led to a lot of confusion when looking for snake plants.
-The general population disagrees with the rename and uses the previous species name but botanical sites now almost exclusively use the new name.
+This has led to a lot of confusion when looking for snake plants (mother-in-law’s tongue).
+The general population disagrees with the rename and uses the previous species’ name but botanical sites now almost exclusively use the new name.

 The second is a deadly infection called root rot.
 Sadly, it can easily be caused by snake plant owners trying to care for their sansevierias as if they were dracaenas.